-You may take out a loan and fully intend to pay it back, but then the unexpected happens, and you default or fail to repay your debt.
+You may take out a loan fully intending to pay it back, but then the unexpected happens and you default, failing to repay your debt.
 Defaulting on a loan can happen even to responsible borrowers.

-Your loan is delinquent when you fall behind on payments, and your loan will default when you stop paying for a certain period of time.
+So what is defaulting on a loan?
+First, your loan is delinquent when you fall behind on payments.
+When you stop paying for a certain period of time, your loan will default.

 [Read: Best Mortgage Lenders.]

 What Does It Mean to Default on a Loan?

 A loan default is when a borrower breaks his or her original agreement with a creditor or lender by discontinuing payments.

 “Defaulting on a loan means the borrower hasn’t held up their end of the agreement with the creditor,” says Leslie H. Tayne, debt settlement attorney and founder of Tayne Law Group in New York.

 But what does defaulting on a loan mean to creditors?
 What triggers a loan default varies by loan type and lender, she says.